 Dunmore East, Waterford

 Located 19km (12 miles) southeast of Waterford is one of the best seaside towns in Ireland.
-Dunmore East is a popular destination for weekend and summer visitors from across the Emerald Isle.
-Dunmore East is characterised by red sandstones cliffs and concealed coves.
+Dunmore East is a popular destination for weekend and summer visitors from across the Emerald Isle in County Waterford.
+Dunmore East is characterised by red sandstone cliffs and concealed coves.

 Dunmore East is split into two by the town park.
 The Upper Village is where you will find the pretty fishing harbour, while the Lower Village clusters behind Lawlors Strand, the largest of the sandy beaches at Dunmore East.